 An ambitious program in 2019 will see numerous sites hosting events, from Circular Quay in the CBD to Carriageworks in Eveleigh.
 And the fun isn’t limited to the landmarks – countless venues in and around the city’s neighbourhoods will be part of the festival.
 For instance, the low-key Staves Brewery, a laneway beer garden and performance space in Glebe, is hosting 99 Songs by 33 Artists, a series of gigs held over three Saturday nights.
 Ziggy’s Barber Shop is hosting a series of pop-up nights featuring Abby Dobson (Leonardo’s Bride), Jade MacRae and Jessica O'Donoghue and Lupa J. Also make sure to check out the X|Celerate program, which will showcase some of Sydney’s finest independent live music acts.

-The fun doesn’t have to stop when the show’s over – venues like the Imperial Hotel (a refurbished historic queer-friendly pub in Erskineville) and Hotel Hollywood (an unpretentious watering hole in an elegant art deco building in Surry Hills) are both lively options for nightcap.
+For a tipple when the show’s over – venues like the Imperial Hotel (a refurbished historic queer-friendly pub in Erskineville) and Hotel Hollywood (an unpretentious watering hole in an elegant art deco building in Surry Hills) are both lively options for nightcap.

-With your eating and drinking options sorted, here are five essential events cherry-picked by Broadsheet from the impressive Vivid program.
+Here are five essential events cherry-picked by Broadsheet from the impressive Vivid program.

 In 2017, Western Australian singer-songwriter Stella Donnelly captured the zeitgeist with Boys Will Be Boys, a song about rape culture that she wrote after a friend was sexually assaulted.
 Why was she all alone / Wearing her shirt that low / They said, “Boys will be boys” / Deaf to the word no, she sings on the track, which soon took on the status of anthem.